 Horror and paranormal is not something I read or watch.
 I get spooked easily and have a very active imagination.
 As I teenager I would be plagued by nightmares for weeks.
 As I grew up I knew to stay away from anything like that.

 These two subjects are very big in the book world and there are plenty of people who love a good horror film.
-Personally I can’t understand why a perfectly sensible and normal person enjoys being scared or frightened.
+Personally I can’t understand why a perfectly sensible and normal person would enjoy being scared or frightened.
 If that’s you, perhaps you could explain what drives you, I’d really like to know.

 My Nana showed signed of it for years before it was recognised.
 We thought she was just a bit batty.
-She was a joker, liked to have a laugh, and I remember what day she was trying to get out of the car, stumbling or struggling a little and we laughed.
-She asked her if we were laughing at her, we stopped when we realised it was a serious question.
+She was a joker, liked to have a laugh, and I remember the day she was trying to get out of the car, stumbling or struggling and we laughed.
+She asked if we were laughing at her, we stopped when we realised it was a serious question.
 Normally, she would have laughed too, and it was at that point I knew something had changed.

 So when I wrote Embers of Webster Street, this was my main topic, only my pen took on a life of its own.
-It was supposed to tell the story of Jen, who feels tremendous guilt over having to put her mum in a home.
+It was supposed to tell the story of Jen, who felt tremendous guilt over having to put her mum in a home.
 But my pen introduced the ghosts of all the people who had lived in the family home.
 How her twin sister didn’t see them and and how her mum couldn’t accept it.

 It turned out to be my first paranormal story.

 It’s just one of the stories in my book The Magic of stories.